-Join Britt Andreatta for an in-depth discussion in this video Onboarding, part of Management Fundamentals.
+Join Britt Andreatta for an in-depth discussion in this video Onboarding, part of Management Foundations.

 - Now let's turn our focus to onboarding.
 This is the new employee's formal introduction and orientation to your organization and your team.
 It's the process of getting new hires adjusted to the performance and social aspects of their jobs quickly and smoothly.
 The benefits of onboarding include increased job satisfaction, increased performance, and decreased turnover.
 Onboarding can occur through a range of tools including online and paper documents such as websites and handbooks, videos and in-person meetings.

 Onboarding can range from a couple of hours to a couple of weeks or even months, depending on the needs of your organization and the complexity of various roles.
 Again, there are best practices in onboarding.
 First, employees should be onboarded to three connected but distinct things: the organization, the department, and their job.
 You want to make sure you address all three.
 Another best practice is to focus onboarding on what is known as the four C's: Compliance, which are the laws and policies that must be adhered to; Clarification about job duties and expectations; Culture, which includes the stated and assumed values, goals and norms of the organization; and Connection, which are the interpersonal relationships and networks vital to their success.

 Let's look at how Landon Hotel engages their new hires at all four levels, and consider how you might do the same.
 Prior to their first day, employees receive their Employee Manual that includes information on the company, benefits, policies and procedures.
 They're asked to read this in advance and bring completed documents to their first day.
 On their first day, a group of new employees attend a half-day program that onboards them to the organization.
 During this program, they watch a welcome video from the founder, Arthur Landon, and learn about the core values that guide the company, as well as its current strategic goals.